miguelgargallo/tauri-astro-app/README.md

 ## License

-Pylar AI Creative ML Free License, allows you to make what you want with the code under the condition of mention the original author <3 Support Devs 4 Devs by Devs with <3.
-Peace.
+We use MIT License, so feel free to use this template and make your own apps, and if you want to contribute, you are welcome to do it.